connor122721/GeneFamilyEvolution/README.md

     E --> F[Annotate Orthogroups]
 ```

+## Set-Up
+- Download updated protein coding GTFs from NCBI and genomes and determine your appropriate in-group and out-group species.

 ## BUSCO
 - BUSCO assesses the completeness of _Daphnia_ genome assemblies and annotations by evaluating conserved single-copy orthologs.